vpugh/invoicing-app/README.md

 I've followed this tutorial, relying heavily on the [github page](https://github.com/christiannwamba/invoicing-app) for the pieces that aren't explained thoroughly in the tutorials.

-I've taken some liberaties with some parts of this app, mostly things relating to the look and some interaction related things.
+I've taken some liberties with some parts of this app, mostly things relating to the look and some interaction related things.